2 Probability Theory

 This chapter reviews some basic concepts of probability theory and demonstrates how they can be applied in R.

-Most of the statistical functionalities in R’s standard version are collected in the stats package.
+Most of the statistical functionalities in base R are collected in the stats package.
 It provides simple functions which compute descriptive measures and facilitate computations involving a variety of probability distributions.
 It also contains more sophisticated routines that, e.g., enable the user to estimate a large number of models based on the same data or help to conduct extensive simulation studies. stats is part of the base distribution of R, meaning that it is installed by default so there is no need to run

 library("stats").
 Simply execute